2023 Best Business Bachelor's Degree Schools in Massachusetts

 With a ranking of #6, Boston University did quite well on this year’s best schools for business students working on their bachelor’s degree.

-Worcester Polytechnic Institute came in at #7 in this year’s edition of the ranking.
+Worcester Polytechnic Institute ranked #7 on this year’s list.

-You may have the opportunity to take online classes at WPI.
-In 2019-2020 about 2% of the undergraduate students at the school chose to take one or more online courses.
+Some students may be able to take online classes at WPI.
+In fact, around 2% of the undergraduate population registered for at least one online class in 2019-2020.

 If you don’t receive financial aid, you can expect a bill for $60,006 to cover tuition and fees at Brandeis.
 The school does not offer an in-state discount.